Jaekk0/Sentinel/README.md

 # Sentinel
-Some stuff with Microsoft Sentinel
+Some stuff related to Microsoft Sentinel and Microsoft Security solutions.